Ferruslogic/touchGestures/README.md

 # touchGestures
  Now we can play with finger gestures on the screen.

-Library usage guide.
-The gesture library is used like any other library in LiveCode.
+# The gesture library is used like any other library in LiveCode.

 If you don't know how to do it, check the LiveCode dictionary: